Postdoctoral Translational Scholars Program (PTSP)

 Theme-based PTSP programs:

-The Metabolomics Program PTSP supports scholars who are interested in exploiting the emerging area of metabolomics in clinical or translational research.
+The Metabolomics PTSP supports scholars who are interested in applying a basic research background to the emerging area of metabolomics in clinical or translational research.
 Potential areas of study include: interventional or epidemiological studies in human nutrition; human disease biomarker discovery; elucidation of metabolic pathways in human tissues in vitro or transplanted ectopically and evaluation of metabolism in response to disease, nutrients, drugs, environmental toxins or ionizing radiation.

 Call or email: